Virtual Reality Therapy for Mental Health

 How are healthcare software companies catching up?

 For the past couple of years, the whole mental health tech field is evolving with the speed of light, attracting attention and funding.
-Companies creating VR and outsource VR solutions are not falling behind.
+Companies creating VR for mental health and outsource VR solutions are not falling behind.
 Many create content for therapeutic purposes.

 For example, Psious developed a mental health focused VR platform for therapists and health professionals.
 The tool offers more than 70 VR therapy environments that can be used for therapy.